ashraf-minhaj/go-notes/README.md

  * The * operator can also be used to update the value at a pointer.
  * In Go, it’s okay to return a pointer to a variable that’s local to a function.
 Even if that variable is no longer in scope, as long as you still have the pointer, Go will ensure you can still access the value.

+## Arrays
+ * Arrays hold collection of values that all share the same type.
+ * Example - pill box.
+ * **An array holds a specific number of elements, and it cannot grow or shrink.**
+ * `var myArray [n]string`
+ * If you know in advance what values an array should hold, you can initialize the array with those values using an array literal.
+ *

 ## Build Go apps
  * compile the source code intor binary file - `go build file_name`